 There is still a Medicare Initial Enrollment Period (IEP) when you turn 65.
 You may choose to enroll in Part A during this time.
 As long as you or your spouse worked and paid Medicare taxes for at least 10 years, it’s still premium free.

-In this scenario, Medicare doesn’t notify you about your IEP unless you currently get Social Security or Railroad Retirement Board benefits so you have to be proactive and enroll in Medicare yourself.
+In this scenario, Centers for Medicare & Medicaid Services (CMS) doesn’t notify you about your IEP unless you currently get Social Security or Railroad Retirement Board benefits so you have to be proactive and enroll in Medicare yourself.

 You may qualify for a Medicare Special Enrollment Period (SEP) that allows you to delay enrolling in Part B and Part D without incurring late enrollment penalties but you will need to get confirmation of creditable coverage from your employer.